 Knowing the various types of market is important for a business since it heavily influences the marketing decisions and strategies that go into building different industries.
 So now we'll dive into the four major market types.

 Monopoly or Monopolistic is a market form under which there is a single seller who provides goods that have no close substitute.
 There is no perfect monopoly in America.
 However, virtual monopolies(1) are quite prevalent.
 For example, DeBeers Diamond Corporation has a virtual monopoly over diamond distribution since they have control over most of the world’s diamond extraction.
-Monopoly markets maintain certain characteristics of its own, such as the necessity to charges different prices from different individuals (price differentiation), no selling costs (lack of advertisement expenditure), and artificial or real restriction of entry in the market.
+Monopoly markets maintain certain characteristics of its own, such as the necessity to charge different prices from different individuals (price differentiation), no selling costs (lack of advertisement expenditure), and artificial or real restriction of entry in the market.

 Reasons behind barrier to entry include natural restrictions such as control over resources or artificial restrictions such as patents or government regulations & licensing.
 While an absolute monopoly does not exist in America, such are widely observed in mixed or socialist economies such as India or China.